Riemannian metric representatives of the Stiefel-Whitney classes: Metric representatives of higher degree Stiefel-Whitney classes

 \section{Metric representatives of higher degree Stiefel-Whitney classes}

 The argument in \S \ref{w2} for $w_2(M)$ generalizes to produce representatives of the even degree classes $w_{2k}(M)$, $k>1$.
-The argument in \S \ref{w3} for $w_3(M)$ generalizes to produce representatives of the odd degress classes $w_{2k+1}(M)$, $k>1$.
+The argument in \S \ref{w3} for $w_3(M)$ generalizes to produce representatives of the odd degrees classes $w_{2k+1}(M)$, $k>1$.
 We prove these assertions here.

 For convenience, we denote by $\omega_{d}$ the volume of the unit $d$-sphere $\mb{S}^d$ in Euclidean space $\mb{R}^{d+1}$.